GeorgescuAlina/proiect_final_testare_manuala/README.md

 - Displaying an Error Message When Adding More Than 5 Products to the Comparison List
 - Synchronization Test between Devices

-Here are some details examples of the tests
+Here are some examples of test-cases:

 ![image](https://github.com/GeorgescuAlina/proiect_final_testare_manuala/assets/135150078/1526d6a9-e00c-4cdf-81bf-a74c54844a43)